Automattic/gridicons/npm/test/TESTING.md

-# Testing the gridicons npm package
+# Testing the wp-gridicons npm package

 ## Getting Started
-This instruction set only applies to the gridicons admin who generates and publishes the gridicons npm package.
+This instruction set only applies to the gridicons admin who generates and publishes the `wp-gridicons` npm package.

 As an admin, before you publish the index.js module which is auto-generated via grunt, it is important that you test the module locally in your browser.
 There are a few steps involved in doing this, however, before you proceed this document assumes that you have already used grunt to auto-generate a new set of index.js files under:
 - npm/publish/index.js